AzBuilder/terrakube/README.md

 * **Security**:
   - To handle authentication the platform uses Azure Active Directory.
 * **Terrakube CLI**:
-  - Go based CLI that can communicate with the AzBuilder API and execute operation for organizations, workspaces, jobs, modules or providers
+  - Go based CLI that can communicate with the Terrakube API and execute operation for organizations, workspaces, jobs, modules or providers
 * **Terrakube UI**:
-  - React based frontend to handle all AzBuilder Operations.
+  - React based frontend to handle all Terrakube Operations.

-For more information please visit our [documentation](https://azbuilder.gitbook.io/azb-builder/).
+For more information please visit our [documentation](https://docs.terrakube.org/).

 ## Version Control Services
 The platform support public and private repositories in the following providers: